OzanCansel/rbs/README.md

 </p>

 # rbs
 `rbs` is raw binary serialization library.
 It doesn't append, prepend or insert any additional bytes.
-It just serializes/deserializes memory footprint of the types to/from `std::streambuf&` , `std::ios&` buffers which you provide by its constructors.
+It just serializes/deserializes memory footprint of the types to/from `std::streambuf&` which you provide by its constructors.
 If nothing is provided it instantiates a standalone `boost::asio::streambuf` buffer and uses it.
 It is also __endian-aware__ so it can provide portability across different platforms.

 - Header only library
 - Usable with `find_package( rbs REQUIRED )` if it is installed to the system